-For the electronics community, the rapid propagation of ESD standards and continuing change in the standards environment mean greater availability of the technical references that will help improve ESD control programs.
+For the electronics community, the rapid propagation of ESD standards and continuing change in the standards environment mean greater availability of the technical references that will help improve ESD Control Programs.
 There will be recommendations to help set up effective programs.
-There will be test methods and specifications to help users of ESD control materials evaluate and select products that are applicable to their specific needs.
-And there will be guidelines for vendors of ESD products and materials to help them develop products that meet the real needs of their customers.
+There will also be test methods and specifications to help users of ESD control materials evaluate and select ESD control products that are applicable to their specific needs.
+Additionally, there will be guidelines for suppliers of ESD control products and materials to help them develop products that meet the real needs of their customers.

 Standards will continue to fuel change in the international ESD community.